Gas Repairs

 Getting Certified

-Here we enter yet another problem with the system as it stands today.
 To be accepted for an ACS course you have to show a body of work that proves that you have been working on gas products for some time to prove that you are “competent” to sit the course.
+Well, just how does an appliance repairer do that?

 We don’t have plumbing experience as the ACS and colleges recognise them, we don’t work on the appliances as we’re not allowed to if we are not certified and we can’t get the experience as we don’t see enough of the products to qualify anyway.
+It is a classic Catch 22 situation.

 What Can Be Done?

-What we need is a specific domestic appliance certification at a far lower cost as well as the framework changed to clearly define the role of the appliance repairers when attending a gas fuelled product.
-We shall continue to discuss these matters with the HSE and CORGI in the hope that they see sense and understand the appliance repairer’s point of view.
+Already UK Whitegoods has taken many of these concerns to the HSE during the review of gas safety in 2006.
+What we need is a specific domestic appliance certification at a far lower cost as well as the framework changed to clearly define the role of the appliance repairers.

 Apply for WTA Membership here: